medallyon/startup-apps-schedule/README.md

 2. Create a new text file inside this folder named `schedule.txt` and add your schedule to the first line, then save the file.
    - Note: The schedule is in the form of a cron schedule.
 When your machine starts and this app runs, it checks whether the current time falls within the schedule.
    - Note: If the time of startup falls within the time of the cron schedule, all apps/executables/shortcuts in this folder are started automatically.

+For examples, look no further than the existing [`/apps`](https://github.com/medallyon/startup-apps-schedule/tree/master/apps) directory.

 ### Add the scheduler to automatic startup